sitespeedio/coach/docs/index.md

    id: 'cssPrint',
    title: 'Do not load print stylesheets, use @media type print instead',
    description: 'Loading a specific stylesheet for printing slows down the page, even though it is not used',
    advice: offending.length > 0 ?
-'The page has ' + offending.length + ' print stylesheets.':'',
+'The page has ' + offending.length + ' print stylesheets.
+You should include that stylesheet using @media type print instead.':'',
    score: Math.max(0, 100 - score),
    weight: 1,
    offending: offending,